 Estella Miller (Tipper Seifert-Cleveland) is a highly creative and intelligent young lady with troublemaker tendencies and a distinctive hair color – one side white, the other side black.
 After some trouble at school, she and her mother plan to move away to London.
 They make one stop at a castle so that her mother could ask for some help from an old acquaintance.
-This go horribly wrong when Estella sneaks into the castle to see the fashion show inside and Estella ends up witnessing her mother’s death.
+Things go horribly wrong when Estella sneaks in to see the fashion show and ends up witnessing her mother’s death.
 Estella eventually finds her way to London and befriends two orphans (Jasper and Horace).
 Together, the three of them work cons and steal to survive.

-Flash forward ten years to where we see Estella (Emma Stone) getting the gift of a life time from Jasper (Joel Fry).
-She gets to work at the retail store of famed fashion designer The Baroness (Emma Thompson) and eventually earns her way into the graces of The Baroness.
-From here, Estalla starts working as a designer for The Baroness.
+Flash forward ten years to where we see Estella (Emma Stone) getting the gift of a lifetime from Jasper (Joel Fry).
+She gets to work at the retail store of famed fashion designer The Baroness (Emma Thompson) and eventually earns her way into the graces of The Baroness herself.
+From here, Estalla starts working as one of The Baroness’ designers.

 The backbone of the film is a revenge film and surprisingly, it is a strong story that this film rides on.
 But, along with the story and plot, this film is great because of many other things.